Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 - **Backend Integration**: Connect the app to a backend service or database to persist email data and user settings.
 - **User Authentication**: Implement secure login and user management.
 - **Accessibility Improvements**: Enhance support for screen readers and keyboard navigation.
-- **Additional Features**: Additional email categorization, email scheduling and profile picture editing
+- **Additional Features**: Additional email categories, email scheduling and profile picture editing

 ---